ZhangS2000/verilog_generator/README.md

 mu vector: value of places

-RES_PL: output of Sleptsov net
+RES_PL: output place of Sleptsov net

 pres1: bits of places and transitions